jcakchen/alexa-rpi/README.md

 ## Getting Started

-This project is a plug-in for the **(elided)** WakeWordEngine.
+This project is a plug-in for the [Alexa AVS sample app][alexa] project.
 Please follow the build and configuration instructions for that project.

 ## Performance